-The MA also includes a unique 12-week work placement in the media industry at a partner company, such as Maverick Television, and you will complete the programme with either a 20-25 minute documentary film or a 15,000-word dissertation.
+The MA also includes a unique work placement of up to 12 weeks in the media industry at a partner company, such as Maverick Television, and you will complete the programme with either a 20-25 minute documentary film or a 15,000-word dissertation.

 The quality, creativity and originality of the UK’s production industry is highly respected across the globe – hence its position as the biggest exporter of programmes after the US.
 British programming leads the way in factual entertainment, documentaries and light entertainment, and the US now looks to the UK as a source of inspiration.
 The MA in Film and Television: Research and Production gives you the chance to come and train alongside the creative talent who set the standard for the rest of the world.

-Successfully completing the History, Film and Television course will reward you with a Masters degree in just one year, as well as providing real experience within a UK media company.
+Successfully completing the Film and Television: Research and Production course will reward you with a Masters degree in just one year, as well as providing real experience within a UK media company.

 You will complete the following taught modules:

 This module is delivered through a combination of small project assignments, masterclasses from industry experts, and group seminar work.
 It provides you with a realistic overview of the challenges and processes of research, development and commissioning for film and television.

 This module acquaints you with critical concepts in documentary filmmaking, recognisable across histories, genres, nationalities and media.
 Weekly seminars cover a range of styles and tones of documentary film from early cinema to reality television, providing you with a strong appreciation of the technical and editorial complexities of documentary filmmaking, and an understanding of the relationship between intention and form.